Green-Software-Foundation/if-plugins/src/lib/shell-exec-plugin/README.md

 The plugin should be initialized as follows:

-The shell plugin interface requires a path to the plugin command.
+The shell exec plugin interface requires a path to the plugin command.
 This path is provided in the plugin configuration with the name command.
 The path should be appended by the execution command, for example if the executable is a binary, the path would be prepended with ./ on a Linux system.
 If the plugin is intended to be run as Python, you can prepend python.

 - `command`: the path to the plugin executable along with the execution command as it would be entered into a shell.